openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/04-build-native.md

 ## Congratulations!

-You've now built a Kogito Java application as an executable JAR and a Linux native binary.
+You've now built a Kogito application as an executable JAR and a Linux native binary.
 Now let's give our app superpowers by deploying to OpenShift as a Linux container image.